wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 No. You must serve a [14-day SHN](https://www.moh.gov.sg/news-highlights/details/updated-border-measures-for-travellers-from-malaysia-and-japan) at a SHN dedicated facility, including any RGL travellers.
 For normal travellers, all prevailing costs for tests and accommodation apply.
 (If you are travelling under RGL, please check with the authorities, but the likelihood is that you will have to pay for the prevailing costs as well.)

-<span style="text-decoration:underline;">If you are entering Singapore before 22 November 2020, 2359hrs:</span>

-If you have a travel history to <span style="text-decoration:underline;">Sabah</span> in the last 14 days and are entering Singapore after 14th Oct 2359hrs, no, you must serve it at a SHN dedicated facility for 14 days.
-You will bear the full payment if you have left Singapore from 27 March 2020 onwards.

-The SG government’s stance is that you are strongly encouraged to have a dedicated room and toilet in your residence while serving your SHN, and minimise contact with other residents/tenants.

-If you are renting a room/unit, please ensure that the landlord/other tenants are agreeable to your SHN, as they may have to report this to their own companies.
-If there are disagreements, you are advised to arrange for your own SHN accommodation.

-Some suggestions for SHN accommodation can be found in the appendix: [Hotels for Serving Stay-Home Notice](#hotels-for-serving-stay-home-notice)

 ## What if my spouse/children are going over with me to Singapore?

 If you are exiting the country with Malaysian citizen(s) who do not qualify for any approval exemptions listed in the JIM memo [here](https://www.facebook.com/imigresen/posts/3525366314196465) (latest as of 7th October 2020; please check JIM page in case this becomes outdated), then you will need to apply for [MyTravelPass](https://mtp.imi.gov.my/myTravelPass/main?) for them to exit the country at least 5 working days before your journey.
 Include all relevant supporting documents - your SPR NRIC and reentry permit, marriage/birth certificates, and an appeal letter at the bare minimum.
 Please submit your application only once until there is a response on your application.